shreyanshi-bhatt/DermaCare/README.md

 # DermaCare (Previously known as SkinScan) Frontend
+# DermaCare DL Model link: https://github.com/vaibhav0712/dermacare_python_server
  This is the frontend repository of my Design Engineering Project.
  (My Team Members: Het Varasada & Vaibhav Sanepara.)
+ Note: We have applied Vertical Slicing to divide the roles and responsibilities.

 # Project Description